CycloneDX/cyclonedx-python-lib/CONTRIBUTING.md

 Please read the [CycloneDX contributing guidelines](https://github.com/CycloneDX/.github/blob/master/CONTRIBUTING.md) first.

 Pull-requests from forks are welcome.
 We love to see your purposed changes, but we also like to discuss things first.
-Please open aticket and explain your intended changes to the community.
+Please open a ticket and explain your intended changes to the community.
 And don't forget to mention that discussion in your pullrequest later.
 Find the needed basics here:
 * [how to fork a repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo)
 * [how create a pull request from a fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork)